DhayaaAnbajagane/Baryonification/docs/source/index.rst

 ===================================

-**Baryonification** A pipeline for *Baryonifying* N-body simulations, by adding baryon-induced corrections to the density field and/or adding thermodynamic fields such as the gas pressure, temperature etc. The entire modelling pipeline is built out of the Core Cosmology Library (CCL).
+**Baryonification** is a pipeline for *Baryonifying* N-body simulations, by adding baryon-induced corrections to the density field and/or adding thermodynamic fields such as the gas pressure, temperature etc. The entire modelling pipeline is built out of the Core Cosmology Library (CCL).